PsyTeachR/ads-v1/docs/08-wrangle.md

 ::: {.try data-latex=""}
-If you want to sort categories in a specific order, turn the column into a <a class='glossary' target='_blank' title='A data type where a specific set of values are stored with labels; An explanatory variable manipulated by the experimenter' href='https://psyteachr.github.io/glossary/f#factor'>factor</a> and set the `levels` in the desired order.
+If you want to sort character data/categories in a specific order, turn the column into a <a class='glossary' target='_blank' title='A data type where a specific set of values are stored with labels; An explanatory variable manipulated by the experimenter' href='https://psyteachr.github.io/glossary/f#factor'>factor</a> and set the `levels` in the desired order.

 ```r